OmkarThawakar/MSSTS-VIS/README.md

       year={2022},
 }
 ```

+## Contact
+If you have any question, please contact me at omkar.thawakar@mbzuai.ac.ae

 ## Acknowledgement

 This repo is based on [SeqFormer](https://github.com/wjf5203/SeqFormer) , [Deformable DETR](https://github.com/fundamentalvision/Deformable-DETR) and [VisTR](https://github.com/Epiphqny/VisTR).
 Thanks for their wonderful works.